Utility worker rushed to hospital with serious injuries after pole snaps in Melrose

 MELROSE, MASS.
-(WHDH) - A utility worker in Melrose was left trapped by live wires on Monday afternoon after the pole he was working on snapped, officials said.
+(WHDH) - A utility worker in Melrose was left trapped by live wires on Monday afternoon after the pole he was working on snapped and toppled to the ground, officials said.

 Emergency crews responding to Emerson Place found the worker pinned under the pole and covered by the wires, according to Melrose police and fire.

 “It sounded like a tree coming down,” a concerned neighborhood resident said.
-“We heard the pole come down and just called 911.”
+“We heard the pole come down and just called 911.
+Unfortunately, there was a utility worker on the ground.”

 The worker, whose name has not been released, was freed from the wreckage after National Grid cut power to the area.